noble-mt/mui-feedback/README.md

 }
 ````

-### Methods
+### Hooks For Import Methods
 #### useMuiFeedback
-you can use useMuiFeedback to export all the feedback compoents to you code
+you can use useMuiFeedback to export all the feedback components to you code

 Example Usage
 ````typescript